12 Tasty French-Vietnamese Dishes That Will Blow Your Mind

 My Vietnamese Pâté Chaud

-Sữa Chua (meaning “Sour Milk” in Vietnamese) / Da Ua (the Vietnamese pronunciation of “yogurt”) is the Vietnamese take on French yogurt.
+Sữa Chua (literally “sour milk”) or Da Ua (the Vietnamese way of saying “yogurt”) is our take on French yogurt.

 Vietnamese yogurt (Sữa Chua, Da Ua)